Ram Chandra (Lalaji)

-Ram Chandra (Lalaji) (2 February 1873 – 14 August 1931) was a spiritual guide from Fatehgarh Uttar Pradesh India.
+Ram Chandra (Lalaji) (2 February 1873 – 14 August 1931) was a spiritual leader from Fatehgarh, Uttar Pradesh, India.
 He was popularly known as "Lalaji" among his followers.
 He is said to have re-discovered the ancient Indian system of transmission called "Pranahuti" (offering of Prana) which is often referred to as “Pranasya Pranah” (Life of Life) in the practice of meditation.
-After his passing, his disciples started many spiritual organizations like Shri Ram Chandra Mission and Ramashram Satsang.
+After he died his disciples started the organizations Shri Ram Chandra Mission and Ramashram Satsang.

 Early life, education and family

 He was born on February 2, 1873, at Fatehgarh, Uttar Pradesh in North India on the day of "Basant Panchmi" (as per Hindu calendar).
 His father, Harbaksh Rai, was a tax superintendent at Farrukhabad.
-His mother, Mrs. Durga Devi, was a religious lady, who influenced Ram Chandra towards spirituality in his childhood.
+His mother, Durga Devi, was a religious lady, who influenced Ram Chandra towards spirituality in his childhood.
 His father belonged to a family of Jagirdars (landlords), but they lost most of their wealth in the post mutiny disturbances at that time, and in a legal battle.
 Later Ram Chandra worked with one of his father's associates in the collector's office at Fatehgarh for his livelihood.
-He was married and led a normal family life.
-He knew Urdu, Persian, Arabic, Hindi, Sanskrit and English languages.
-He completed his education from a Mission School at Farrukhabad.
+He was married and led a family life.

 Spiritual life

 His interest in spirituality grew during his school days.
 He rediscovered the ancient technique of yogic transmission which is also called “Pranahuti” (Upanishadic “Pranasya Pranah”).
 Pranahuti involves transmitting divine energy from the original source into the heart of the practitioner to expedite his spiritual progress.
 When he began imparting spiritual training some school teachers experienced positive changes in their personalities.
 The word spread and more people were attracted to Ram Chandra.
 He started formal group meditation (Satsang) in 1914.
 He continued the work until his death on 14 August 1931.
-His spiritual teachings are said to have equally influenced people of all castes and religions in India.
-It was believed by his followers that through his simplified and effective training he made it possible for humans to attain their spiritual perfection during their lifetime itself while they lead a normal householder's life.